18513763652/18513763652.github.io/_posts/2020-07-23-Ideal Blog content Format.md

 image
 http://xianbai.me/learn-md/article/syntax/images.html
-## 4. add the refrence link at the end of the blog.
+##4. add the refrence link at the end of the blog.

-## 5. Other issue fix.
+##5.
+Other issue fix.
-The reason why you can not utilize the markdown previw is that you need to set chrome as default browser.
+The reason why  can not utilize the markdown previw is that you need to set chrome as default browser.
 <br>Change Chrome to the Default Web Browser in Mac OS X
 <br>https://osxdaily.com/2011/02/23/change-chrome-to-the-default-web-browser/

-## 6.Put the content into Github blog repositories
+##6.Put the content into Github blog repositories
 1. add the backgroud information into your file.
 ```
 ---